smintio/Portals-Components-SDK/Examples/Frontend/README.md

 *Settings*

-Your Smint.io Portals UI component should only have settings that actually work.
-Please do *NEVER* add settings to your Smint.io Portals UI component that have no effect!
+Your Smint.io Portals page template should only have settings that actually work.
+Please do *NEVER* add settings to your Smint.io Portals page template that have no effect!

 *Page template ID and page type*